biroistv/abnd-inventory-app-stage2/ReadME.md

 - **List Item Layout in the Main Activity**

 - [x] Each list item displays the Product Name, Price and Quantity
-- [ ] Each list item contains a Sale `button` that redauce the total quantity of that particular product by one
+- [ ] Each list item contains a Sale `button` that reduce the total quantity of that particular product by one
-- [ ] Handling the negativ product quantity
+- [ ] Handling the negative product quantity

 - **Product Detail Layout**